 You can set the target alarm to activate against targets entering or exiting the alarm zone.

 In and Out target alarms

-2. Use the Cursorpad (▲ or ▼) to select [Alarm] and press the ENTER key.
+- 1. Press the MENU key to open the menu. - 2.
+Use the Cursorpad (\blacktriangle or \triangledown) to select [Alarm] and press the ENTER key.